 An Unexpected Duel

 The two-hour tour flew by in an instant.
-We had taken so many photos, and still had time to watch the crocodile in peace, not just through our lens.
+We had taken so many photos, and still had time to watch the crocodile in peace, not just through our lenses.
 It is incredible what all we have been able to observe in the animal world on our travels.
 From wild Orangutans in Sumatra to whales in Kaikoura and Hervey Bay!
 But another unexpected spectacle was just around the corner.

 One of the passengers shouted, “Snakes on shore!” and David quickly navigated straight there.
 And what we saw next completely exceeded our expectations and was something that we never thought we would experience in nature!